 Is photography allowed?

-Photography is allowed for personal, non-commercial use, but keep an eye out for signage indicating specific objects or areas that cannot be photographed.
+Non-flash photography is allowed for personal, non-commercial use, but keep an eye out for signage indicating specific objects or areas that cannot be photographed.
 Just be courteous to other visitors.
 Show us your best pictures by tagging @NCVMuseum on Twitter and @nosecreekvalleymuseum on Instagram and Facebook.

 How are you funded?

 We want to thank all of our volunteers for all of their work and time.
-If you want to get involved we have a lot of great ideas for you!
+If you want to get involved, we have a lot of great ideas for you!